mgussekloo/laravel-facet-filter/README.md

 ## Further reading

-### Demo

-I've prepared a simple [demo project](https://github.com/mgussekloo/Facet-Demo).

 ### Advanced indexing

-You can extend the Indexer when you want to save a "range bracket" value instead of a "individual price" value to the index.
+Extend the [Indexer](src/Indexer.php) to customize behavior, e.g. to save a "range bracket" value instead of a "individual price" value to the index.

 ``` php
 class CustomIndexer extends Mgussekloo\FacetFilter\Indexer